Blog

 The University of Tokyo (UTokyo) is Japan’s most prestigious university and one of the highest-ranked institutions globally.
 It has a strong focus on research, science, engineering, and the humanities, attracting thousands of international students every year.

-📌 Why University of Tokyo accept the NAT-TEST?
+Why does the University of Tokyo accept the NAT-TEST?

 Recognizes NAT-TEST as a valid language proficiency assessment for international students.